Yousuf Jr.: Club career

-Yousuf started his football career with Ragiwara FC, and later moved to Karachi club Baloch XI.
+Yousuf started his football career with Rangiwara FC, and later moved to Karachi club Baloch Eleven.
 Over the course of his career, he also represented KMC and Sindh Government Press.

 In 1957, he joined Dhaka League side Dhaka Mohammedan.
-During his time there, he helped the club secure two Dhaka League titles and also appeared as a guest player for clubs including Victoria SC throughout the 1960s.
-He also played for EPIDC.
+During his time there, he helped the club secure two Dhaka League titles and also appeared as a guest player for several clubs, he also represented Victoria throughout the 1960s.
+And played for EPIDC later on.

 Following the secession of East Pakistan in 1971, he returned to Karachi and concluded his playing career with Karachi Port Trust.